hahajjaj/MangaCollection/README.md

   <img src="https://github.com/hahajjaj/MangaCollection/blob/main/images/IMG_3401-portrait.png" alt="Manga Screen" width="250" height="auto">
 </p>

-## Comment Utiliser
+## How to Use

-### Prérequis
+### Prerequisites

-* macOS avec Xcode installé.
+* macOS with Xcode installed.
-* Un compte Firebase pour configurer la base de données.
+* A Firebase account to set up the database.
+*
 ### Installation

-* Clonez le dépôt GitHub sur votre machine locale.
+* Clone the GitHub repository to your local machine.
-* Ouvrez le fichier .xcodeproj avec Xcode.
+* Open the .xcodeproj file with Xcode.
-* Configurez votre projet Firebase et ajoutez le fichier GoogleService-Info.plist à votre projet.
+* Configure your Firebase project and add the GoogleService-Info.plist file to your project.
-* Installez toutes les dépendances nécessaires via Cocoapods ou Swift Package Manager.
+* Install all necessary dependencies via Cocoapods or Swift Package Manager.
-* Exécutez l'application sur un simulateur ou un appareil réel.
+* Run the application on a simulator or real device.

-## API de Manga
+## Manga API

-* L'application utilise une API pour récupérer les données sur les mangas.
+* The application uses an API to retrieve data on mangas.

-## Précision
+## Note

-Il est important de souligner que le développement de l'application est encore en cours.
-Les composantes essentielles telles que la librairie, la base de données, l'API, les fonctionnalités de recherche et d'authentification sont en place et fonctionnent de manière satisfaisante.
-Toutefois, il reste quelques ajustements à effectuer et des fonctionnalités supplémentaires à intégrer pour compléter le projet.
+It's important to emphasize that the development of the application is still in progress.
+The essential components such as the library, database, API, search features, and authentication are in place and function satisfactorily.
+However, some adjustments are still needed, and additional features need to be integrated to complete the project.